bjin/dprox/README.md

 stack install
 ```

-For Arch Linux users, an [AUR package](https://aur.archlinux.org/packages/dprox/) is also provided.
+For Arch Linux users, an [AUR package](https://aur.archlinux.org/packages/dprox/) is provided.
+Alternatively, you also can use the statically linked binary for the [latest release](https://github.com/bjin/dprox/releases).

 ### Usage